Toronto Wolfpack: 2017–2020: Seasons in the British leagues

-2020-present: Expulsion and revival
+2020-2022: RFL expulsion and revival into the NARL

 In July 2020, Toronto Wolfpack withdrew from the 2020 Super League due to financial difficulties and new logistics needed for international travel caused by the COVID-19 pandemic in the United Kingdom.

 The club was given a chance to resubmit a bid for a place in the 2021 Super League season but the bid for readmission was rejected on 2 November 2020 resulting in the team's removal from the league.
 Subsequently, the Wolfpack made an announcement that they would cease operations.
-Following the vote, a consortium of potential new owners led by Carlo LiViolsi backed out of a deal to purchase the Wolfpack from financially struggling owner David Argyle.
+Following the vote, a consortium of potential new owners led by Carlo LiVolsi backed out of a deal to purchase the Wolfpack from financially struggling owner David Argyle.
 Consequently, it was announced in November 2020 that the team would cease operations.

 On 31 March 2021, it was announced that a private investor group had purchased the Wolfpack and that they would be resuming play in the newly formed North American Rugby League.
+The team played their only game under the NARL, the Canada Cup, in September 2021, originally announced to be played against the Ottawa Aces, the game was instead played against DC Cavalry.

+2023-present: TWP Canada Cup

+On 20 June 2023, Wolfpack announced they would be withdrawing from the NARL to start their own competition, the self sponsored Canada Cup, after no NARL seasons had actually occurred.

+As the only professional club in North America, the TWP Canada Cup, is fully organised and ran by Toronto Wolfpack, and is an invitational league.
+Games originally scheduled against Southwest Florida Copperheads, Canada All Stars, Washington DC Cavalry and Jacksonville Axemen were cancelled.